SQL Patterns

 );

 Warning: if the subquery returns any NULL, NOT IN returns no rows at all — a silent bug.
-Only use NOT IN when you can guarantee the subquery column has no NULLs.
+Only use NOT IN when you can promise the subquery column has no NULLs.

 When to use which